cardinalverse/.github/README.md

-# .github
+# CardinalMSI

-Software and research for spatial-omics
+Computational software and research for spatial-omics